PansosPonso/RelPerformance/README.md

 # Predicting the Relative Performance among Financial Assets: A Comparative Analysis of Different Approaches

+Panagiotis Samartzis

 ## Introduction
 This repository contains the code for the paper titled "Predicting the Relative Performance among Financial Assets: A Comparative Analysis of Different Approaches."
 The project includes various models to evaluate financial assets' relative performance using different datasets and methodologies.

+## Contents
+The main contents of the repository are the following:
+- \Data folder:
+- \Output folder:

 ## Installation
 First, install all dependencies using: